 “Moon” really sounds a lot different and isn’t just a sci-fi movie you wanna enjoy.
 This is not your typical sci-fi movies.
 It gives you something a claustrophobic yet terrifying impression.
 Although it’s not a horror film, this is the one you wouldn’t like it at all.
 Especially, you as sci-fi movie fans who just want to find a futuristic background or something like CGI.
 If you understand well about “2001,” “Moon” could be a great recommendation for you.

 Indeed, indie movies are so difficult to compete in major events such as the Academy Award.
 Yet, “Moon” received a BAFTA Awards for Duncan Jones in 2010.
 This movie is about solitude.
 You are in a vast environment far from Earth as an astronaut.
 This is what Sam Jones portrayed by Sam Rockwell experienced.
-A great performance for this actor.
+Great performance for this actor.
 Sam Jones is an operator contracted for 3 years by a Korean company called Lunar Industries.
 It placed at a station called “Sarang” which means “love.”

 Long story short, Earth is on the verge of chaos which is no longer worth living in.
 Sam’s mission is to take Helium 3 which is an alternative energy source for Earth’s future contained on the moon.
 Not only him but he is accompanied by an AI named GERTY.
 You hope he wasn’t HAL 9000 because with the voice performance by Kevin Spacey.
 As if it’s not your friend and you don’t wanna believe him.
 A robot who has a duty to accompany him throughout the mission.
 One day, he experienced a hallucination and resulted in an accident.
 From here, he got strange things in the station, the biggest secret, including the biggest fact of himself.